Gaberje, Ajdovščina

 Gaberje (/sl/) is a village in the hills south of the Vipava Valley in the Municipality of Ajdovščina in the Littoral region of Slovenia.
 It was first mentioned in written documents dating to 1367.

 Name

 The name of the settlement was changed from Gabrje to Gaberje in 1987.
+The toponym Gaberje and related names (such as Gabrc, Gabrce, Gaber, Gabrk, Gabrovlje, etc.) are relatively common in Slovenia and are derived from the common noun gaber 'hornbeam', thus referring to the local vegetation.

 Church

 The parish church in the settlement is dedicated to Saint Martin and belongs to the Koper Diocese.
 Its door casing bears the date 1670, which is the date of extension and renovation of a much older church on the site.